Data Blending in Tableau and Cross-Database Connectivity

 Cross-Database Join Versus Data Blending

-If instead of adding the secondary data source you establish another connection to the first database, it becomes a cross-database join.
+It becomes a cross-database join if, instead of adding the secondary data source, you create another connection to the first database.

 Data Blending In Tableau Asterisk